10 Feb 2020

-Top of the Monk is part speakeasy, part rooftop bar, part cocktail destination.
-It’s location atop Thirsty Monk makes it an easy location to overlook, but on the weekends you’ll often see a line of people waiting to get in.
+Top of the Monk is part speakeasy, part rooftop bar, and part cocktail destination.
+Its location atop Thirsty Monk makes it an easy location to overlook, but on the weekends you’ll often see a line of people waiting to get in.
 Seating only 30 people at a time, it’s worth the wait.
 The bartenders are some of the most knowledgeable in Asheville, crafting quality, classic cocktails and inspirational in-house creations.
-Carry your drink out to the rooftop to catch a glimpse of the setting sun and people watch below.
-With every drink, they provide patrons with a key to access free bar snacks like chocolate covered peanuts, yogurt covered pretzels, snack mix, and gummy bears.
+Carry your drink out to the rooftop to catch a glimpse of the setting sun and people-watch below.
+With every drink, they provide patrons with a key to access free bar snacks like chocolate-covered peanuts, yogurt-covered pretzels, snack mix, and gummy bears.

 We could go on for days with a list of bars you should visit in Asheville.
 The good news is that Asheville is an incredibly walkable city so you can use this as a starting point and you’re almost assured to pass by others to discover for yourself.